molgenis/molgenis/docs/user_documentation/ref-emx.md

 Description for specified language (can be multiple languages, example: description-nl)

 ### rangeMin
-Used to set range in case of int attributes
+Used to set range in case of int or long attributes

 ### rangeMax
-Used to set range in case of int attributes
+Used to set range in case of int or long attributes

 ### lookupAttribute
 true/false, default false